RafalJachimczyk/gpstracker-device/README.md

 ### MCU

-As eplained at the very beginning of this document, I am not a professional electronics engineer so you will likely find huge design flaws in here :-) I have chosen Atmega 644P-20AU because it contains 2 hardware serial ports.
-Another reason for this was that the only previous experience I had was with Arduinio and ESP8266/32 boards.
-I know there are ARM mcus that would probably be much better for this job.
+I have chosen Atmega 644P-20AU because it contains 2 hardware serial ports (more on that below).
+Another reason for this was that the only previous experience with Microcontrollers I had was with the Arduinio and ESP8266/32 boards.
+I know there are ARM (and other) MCUs that would probably be much better for this job, but I wanted to use something I was already familiar with.

-This was the biggest constraint initially for me.
+The number of hardware serial ports was the biggest constraint for me.
 The GPS and GSM modules use serial interface to communicate with the MCU.
 I wanted to be able to see Serial Monitor output as well, to debug the device - that would be a third serial port!

 The design decision I made was to use the two hardware ports of Atmega644 for GPS and Serial.
 The GSM would have to do with SoftwareSerial.

+The MCU makes use of the 8MHz crystal.
+I have chosen this frequency to be able to operate in the 3.3V logic level.
+16MHz requires higher voltages (5V) and I wanted to avoid having to convert logic levels of various sensors (which operate on 3.3V) to 5V.
+This would make the design much more complex.

+# GSM/Internet connectivity

+For my first project of this scale I chose SIM800C.
+It is a very cheap (couple of dollars) chip providing GPRS Internet connectivity.
+Another rason why I selected it was that there was enough documentation and libraries to make me comfortable to work with it.

+It is quite power hungry though, and peak requiring 2A of current.

 # Software